 When you’ve played around with the VPN client for a while, you should have a better idea of how CyberGhost measures up.
 If you like what you see, you’ll probably want to upgrade.

-If you’re sure about the VPN, go for a year or two years.
+If you’re sure about the VPN, go straight for two or three years.
 With discounts applied, CyberGhost is among the cheapest VPNs out there, and even then the 45-day guarantee is there if problems arise.

 It might be the case that CyberGhost wins out, but you won’t know before you’ve tried the competition.
 So shop around, read reviews, and take advantage of free trials before subscribing.